Zippers: Zippers

 \begin{lemma}[fixed point free has tame axis] Let $g$ act on $Z^+$ without any fixed points.
 Then $g$ has a proper axis $\ell \subset Z^+$ which is homeomorphic to $\R$, and whose ends are both landing rays that land at the fixed points of $g$ in $S^2_\infty$. \end{lemma} \begin{proof} Pick any $p\in Z^+$ and let $\sigma$ be the unique embedded path from $p$ to $g(p)$.
 Since $\sigma$ is compact and disjoint from the fixed points of $g$ in $S^2_\infty$, some finite power of $g$ takes $\sigma$ off itself.
 It follows that the union $\cup_{n \in \Z} g^n(\sigma)$ contains a unique embedded minimal $g$-invariant axis which is $\ell$.
 The ends of $\ell$ are $g$-invariant, and therefore land by Lemma~\ref{lemma:invariant_ray_lands}. \end{proof}

 \begin{lemma} Let $G$ act on $Z^+$ in such a way that every nontrivial element has exactly one fixed point.
 Then there is some nontrivial $g\in G$ fixing $p^+\in Z^+$ and leaving invariant some proper ray $r$ in $Z^+$ starting at $p^+$ that lands on the other fixed point of $g$ in $S^2_\infty$. \end{lemma} \begin{proof} Suppose the lemma is false.
 We claim in this case that every nontrivial element $g \in G$ fixes exactly one point $p(g)\in Z^+$ and freely permutes the components of $Z^+-p(g)$.
 For otherwise there is some component $X \subset Z^+-p(g)$ which is fixed by $g$.
 In this case, pick $q\in X$ and let $\sigma$ be an embedded path from $p(g)$ to $q$.
 Then $\sigma \cap g(\sigma)$ is nonempty (or else $q$ and $g(q)$ would be in different components) and therefore contains some initial common interval $\tau$ so that after possibly replacing $g$ by $g^{-1}$ we may assume $g(\tau) \subset \tau$.
-But then the union $r:=\cup_{n\le 0} g^n(\tau)$ is a $g$-invariant ray, which consequently lands on a fixed point by Lemma~\ref{lemma:invariant_ray_lands}.
+But then the union $r:=\cup_{n\le 0} g^n(\tau)$ is a $g$-invariant ray, which consequently lands on a fixed point by Lemma~\ref{lemma:invariant_ray_lands}, and the lemma would be true.

+So let's suppose every nontrivial element of $G$ fixes exactly one point in $Z^+$ and freely permutes the components of the complement of this point.
 But now let $g,h$ be elements with distinct fixed points $p,q$ that cobound an embedded interval $\sigma$.
 Evidently $g(\sigma)$ and $h(\sigma)$ are intervals disjoint from each other and sharing endpoints only with $\sigma$.
-Then $h(\sigma)$ and $g(\sigma)$ are disjoint and both contained in an embedded oriented interval in an orientation compatible way (see Figure~\ref{axis_exists}) and therefore $gh^{-1}$ has an axis composed of translates of this interval (in particular it is fixed-point free on $Z^+$, contrary to hypothesis). \end{proof}
+Then $h(\sigma)$ and $g(\sigma)$ are disjoint and both contained in an embedded oriented interval in an orientation compatible way (see Figure~\ref{axis_exists}) and therefore $gh^{-1}$ has an axis composed of translates of this interval (in particular it is fixed-point free on $Z^+$, contrary to hypothesis).
+This contradicts the claim, and therefore proves the lemma. \end{proof}

 We now give the proof of Proposition~\ref{proposition:bridges}. \begin{proof} If some $g$ acts on $Z^+$ (say) without any fixed points, we may construct a bridge as follows.
 If $g$ fixes some point $p\in Z^-$, by Lemma~\ref{lemma:axis} we may build a type 2 bridge from part of an axis for $g$ in $Z^+$ together with $p\in Z^-$.
 Otherwise $g$ has axes in both $Z^+$ and $Z^-$, and we may construct a type 1 bridge from part of each of these together with a fixed point for $g$ in $S^2_\infty$.